gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## snoc

-Append an element to the end of an array, creating a new non empty array
+Append an element to the end of a `ReadonlyArray`, creating a new `ReadonlyNonEmptyArray`.

 **Signature**